Ziqi-Li/GEO4162C/README.md

 # Overview

-This course is an introduction to the quantitative analysis of spatial data that explores clustering, spatial patterns, and intrinsic relationship between geographic variables.
-Students will recap and learn GIS,   stiatsics, and Python basics as well as more advanced spatial analysis techniques.
+This course is an introduction to the quantitative analysis of spatial data that explores clustering, spatial patterns, and intrinsic relationships between geographic variables.
+Students will recap and learn GIS, statistics, and Python skills as well as more advanced spatial analysis techniques.

 ## Prerequisites